ejikeugba/gofcat/joss/paper.md

 ```

 ### Rsquared()
 Several summary measures of predictive strength of CRMs (pseudo-$R^2$) are obtained with this function.
 These include both likelihood and non-likelihood-based pseudo-R2 measures.
-For instance, the recently proposed modification of the McFadden's R2 for binary and ordinal outcome models can be obtained alongside other measures of fit [@mcFadden_conditional_1974; @ugba_augmented_2018; @ugba_modification_2022].
-These measures were obtained for the RET.fit (see Table 2).
-The McFadden's and the Ugba & Gertheiss' $R^2$s are respectively 0.191 and 0.405.
+For instance, the recently proposed modification of the McFadden's R2 for binary and ordinal outcome models can be obtained via this function [@mcFadden_conditional_1974; @ugba_augmented_2018; @ugba_modification_2022].
+As reported in Table 2, the McFadden's and the Ugba & Gertheiss' $R^2$s for the RET.fit are respectively 0.191 and 0.405.
 See, @ugba_modification_2022 for further details on the reported measures.

 ```r
 Rsquared(RET.fit, measure = "mcfadden")